Portage County, Ohio: Communities

-Portage County is arranged as a 4x5 grid of 20 rectangles: 18 unincorporated townships containing 9 cities and villages; and two incorporated townships which are fully occupied by one city each.

-Under Ohio law, there are two types of incorporated municipal jurisdictions: cities and villages, and any territory within a county that is not part of an incorporated municipality (city or village), is part of a township.
+Portage County is arranged as a 4 x 5 grid of 20 rectangles and contains 18 unincorporated townships, and all or part of five cities and six villages.
+Under Ohio law, there are two types of incorporated municipal jurisdictions: cities and villages; and any territory within a county that is not part of an incorporated municipality is part of a township.
 Townships have limited local government and services.

+In addition to the cities, village, and townships, the United States Census Bureau has four census-designated places (CDP) in Portage County.
+These CDPs are for statistical purposes only and have no government or official boundaries separate from the township they are located in.
+There are also 17 additional named places in the county.
+All 17 places are considered part of whatever jurisdiction they are located in (township or municipality) and have no formal boundaries or additional government of their own.

-Camp James A. Garfield, formerly known as the Ravenna Training and Logistics Site and commonly known as the Ravenna Arsenal, occupies much of the land in Charlestown, Paris, and Windham Townships, as well as a small part of Freedom Township.
+Camp James A. Garfield, formerly known as the Ravenna Training and Logistics Site and commonly known as the Ravenna Arsenal, occupies much of the land in Charlestown, Paris, and Windham townships, as well as a small part of Freedom Township.
+While the portions of Camp Garfield are still considered part of the various townships they cover, the land is under the jurisdiction of the US federal government.